 Supporting high quality teaching is pivotal in improving children's outcomes.
 Research tells us that high quality teaching can narrow the disadvantage gap.
-All staff will receive tailored and targeted continuous professional development in approaches to the teaching of phonics, reading, writing and maths mastery.
-In addition, individual members of staff have been enrolled on a National Professional Qualifications, HLTA status course, Thrive Practitioner courses, Maths Mastery program.
-Alongside this our ECTs continue to access a rigorous and robust program.
+All staff will receive tailored and targeted continuous professional development linked to improving teaching and learning across the school.
+In addition, individual members of staff have specific course, e.g EYFS CPD, Thrive Practitioners.
+Alongside this our ECT continue to access a rigorous and robust program.